pipe2442/todoList-javascript/README.md

 <br/>

-<b>Todo List </b> The main goal of this project is to understand the benefits of modularized code as well as the ability to set up a javascript application The lesson showing the concepts of “Single Responsibility” and “Tightly Coupled Objects”.
+The main goal of this project is to understand the benefits of modularized code as well as the ability to set up a javascript application to show the concepts of “Single Responsibility” and “Tightly Coupled Objects”.

 ![screenshot](https://github.com/pipe2442/tictactoe_javascript/blob/feature_tictactoe/assets/images/javascript.png)